markdoc/docs/pages/docs/config.md

       attributes: {
         title: {
           type: String,
-          description: 'The title displayed at the top of the callout', },
+          description: 'The title displayed at the top of the callout' }
-      },
+      }
-    },
+    }
   },
   variables: {
     name: 'Dr. Mark',
     frontmatter: {
-      title: 'Configuration options',
+      title: 'Configuration options'
-    },
+    }
   },
   functions: {
     includes: {